 Step 2.
 Choose A Product Line

-It’s essential that you conduct thorough market research at this point.
-Your choice of product could end up making or breaking the business, so this is a decision you definitely want to spend a few restless nights on.
+At this point it is essential to conduct a thorough market research.
+Your choice of brand/product could end up making or breaking the business, so this is a decision you definitely want to spend a few restless nights on.

-A great idea here is to try and look for smaller businesses who require a distributor for their products.
+A great idea here is to search out smaller manufacturers of fitness equipment, sports gear & wear who require a distributor for their products.
 The problem these companies face is that large-scale distributors already have massive clients, and they seldom ever come to terms with these companies who naturally operate on a much smaller scale.
 This is the niche you and your new distribution business should target.

 Step 3.
 Identify Your Customers

-Once you know what you’re going to sell, it’s time to start identifying retailers and other large wholesalers who would be likely to buy those products.
+Once you've decided which fitness products or brands you’re going to sell, it’s time to start identifying retailers, gyms, health clubs and other large wholesalers who would be likely to buy those products.

 The market research you conducted earlier will pay off big time at this stage.
 You’ll already have a list of potential clients along with the category of product they’ll be interested in.
 Rank these clients in order of the volume they’re likely to purchase.
 If you’re unsure about a particular client’s plausible order, go to their website or store and look at what kind of products lines they have.